 With snow descending on many of Europe’s Christmas markets this week you might think you’d be better off getting cosy indoors rather than heading out to socialise.
 But snow just adds to the atmosphere and Christmassy experience and the cold weather is the perfect excuse to warm up with a classic mulled wine or a mug of hot toddy.

 No matter the weather, the most popular Christmas markets will be teaming with visitors.
 I’ve previously written about Central Europe’s top Christmas markets.
 But if you’re like me and prefer to avoid the crowds or want something a little different, I recommend choosing a market off the beaten Christmas path.
+You might also look into creating a Christmas market tour by combining a few stops or following a Christmas road trip itinerary.

 9 Alternative Christmas Markets